 EDU8215 Dissertation: International Development and Education

 PGCE Primary Mathematics

-- Humble S, Dixon P. School Choice, gender and household characteristics: Evidence from a household survey in a poor area of Monrovia, Liberia.
-International Journal of Educational Research 2017.
-In Press.
+- Humble S, Dixon P. School choice, gender and household characteristics: Evidence from a household survey in a poor area of Monrovia, Liberia.
+International Journal of Educational Research 2017, 84, 13-23.

 - Humble S, Dixon P. The effects of schooling, family and poverty on children’s attainment, potential and confidence – evidence from Kinondoni, Dar es Salaam, Tanzania.
 International Journal of Educational Research 2017, 83, 94-106.

 - Dixon P, Humble S. How School Choice Is Framed by Parental Preferences and Family Characteristics: A Study of Western Area, Sierra Leone.
 Journal of School Choice: International Research and Reform 2017, 11(1), 95-110.

 - Dixon P, Humble S, Tooley J. How school choice is framed by parental preferences and family characteristics: A study in poor areas of Lagos State, Nigeria.
 Economic Affairs 2017, 37(1), 53-65.